NBISweden/GenErode/config/slurm/README.md

 group job that is not listed under `set-threads` or `set-resources` uses default resources specified under `default-resources`.
 If any rule or group job fails due to too little memory or run time, their compute resources can be updated in this file.
+Please add your slurm compute project ID in line 13 of `slurm/config.yaml` (`slurm_account`).

 > Note that memory requirements are specified three times in the configuration file: 1) under `set-threads` (used by Snakemake